Can Acupuncture Help Sinusitis? What You Should Know

 Sinusitis develops when inflammation in the sinus lining disrupts normal drainage.
 When mucus cannot move effectively, pressure builds and congestion follows.
 In some cases, symptoms resolve within a few weeks.
 In others, inflammation persists and becomes a recurring pattern.

-What Keeps Sinus Inflammation Ongoing
+What Drives Ongoing Sinus Inflammation

 • Chronic inflammatory patterns related to allergies or immune dysregulation